 There was a not-so-distant time when the best Black Friday deals could only be found in stores.
-Fortunately, those days are gone, and there are more opportunities than ever to snag great deals online with ease.
-With potential supply chain issues looming, there’s no better year than this one to get your holiday shopping done early.
-To help you get a head start, the Mic Commerce Editors will be curating the top deals right here.
-Until then, keep scrolling for answers to some of the most commonly asked Black Friday-related questions, as well as some solid deals that are going on right now.
+Fortunately, those days are gone, and there are more opportunities than ever to snag great deals — and the editors at BDG will be curating the deepest deals on stuff you’ll actually want to help you get a head start on your holiday shopping.
+Keep scrolling for answers to some of the most commonly asked Black Friday-related questions, as well as some solid deals that are going on right now.

 We only recommend products we love and that we think you will, too.
 We may receive a portion of sales from products purchased from this article, which was written by our Commerce team.

-This year, Black Friday 2021 falls on Friday, November 26.
+This year, Black Friday 2022 falls on Friday, November 25.
+However, the deals extend far beyond the day of (and start a lot earlier, too).
 With its close proximity to the holidays, it’s typically a good opportunity to knock out all your shopping early on the cheap.
-It’s also the perfect time to stock up on everyday essentials, or treat yourself to that normally exorbitant item you’ve had your eye on all year
+It’s also the perfect time to stock up on everyday essentials or treat yourself to that normally expensive item you’ve had your eye on all year.

 When it comes to Black Friday deals, some of the biggest players include Amazon, Best Buy, Walmart, Target, and Costco.
 Whether you’re looking for deals on popular tech products or basic pantry staples, chances are most of your favorite retailers will have something for you.
-But to save you the trouble of having to click around aimlessly the day of, we’ll be using this digital space to curate all the most impressive deals, so be sure to check back.
+However, many indie retailers across categories from clothing to home decor are also getting into the game, too.

-This year, it seems like all the major retailers are trying to get ahead of supply chain issues and make it easier for people to shop early.
-Target, Walmart, and Best Buy are running early holiday deals across categories like tech, apparel, beauty, and toys.
-And Amazon has basically started Black Friday early with a torrent of sales on everything from classic Le Creuset cookware to its own Fire TV Stick.
+This year, it seems like all the major retailers are releasing deals early, allowing people to score big sooner.
+Amazon, Target, Walmart, and Best Buy are running early holiday deals across categories like tech, apparel, beauty, and toys.